Initiatives to Address Climate Change Issues

 Contract received for the construction of CO2 liquefaction, storage and loading/unloading facilities, a large-scale, long-distance, lower cost transportation system for liquid CO2 to realize a CCUS society.

-JFE Engineering has received an order from Japan CCS Co., Ltd. to construct its CO2 liquefaction, storage, and loading/ unloading facilities (EPC project).
-The EPC project is aimed at constructing part of the facilities to be used in the NEDO project: Research, Development and Demonstration of CCUS Technology / Large-scale CCUS demonstration testing at Tomakomai / Demonstration testing on CO2 Transportation.
-We will be involved in the design and construction of onshore facilities capable of liquefying and storing 10,000 tonnes per year of CO2 separated and recovered from coal combustion gas supplied by the Maizuru plant of Kansai Electric Power Co.
+JFE Engineering has received an order from Japan CCS Co., Ltd. to construct its CO2 liquefaction, storage, and loading/unloading facilities (EPC project).
+The EPC project is for constructing part of the facilities to be used in the NEDO project: Research, Development, and Demonstration of CCUS Technology / Large-scale CCUS demonstration testing at Tomakomai / Demonstration testing on CO2 Transportation.
+We will be involved in the design and construction of onshore facilities capable of liquefying and storing 10 kilotonnes per year of CO2 separated and recovered from coal combustion gas supplied by the Maizuru plant of The Kansai Electric Power Co., Inc.

 PET Bottle Recycling (Bottle-to-Bottle)